formkiq/formkiq-client-sdk-python/docs/DocumentsApi.md

 Creates a new document; body may include document content if less than 5 MB.

 Returns a unique **documentId** used in subsequent operations.

+**Content Type Detection**
+If the document **Content-Type** is not specified during upload, the service will determine it asynchronously after the upload completes.

+This may result in a **temporary delay** before the content type and related metadata are available.

 See POST /documents/{documentId}/tags for adding tags to document schema